 In addition to the tasks identified in subparagraph (1) above, in each chapter 7 case, where warranted by the facts of the case, the duties the retained attorney must perform in consideration of the flat fee also include:

-filing a motion to waive the chapter 7 filing fees,
+filing a motion to waive the chapter 7 filing fees;

-negotiating, preparing, and filing reaffirmation agreements, and
+negotiating, preparing, and filing reaffirmation agreements; and

-preparing and filing motions under § 722 of the Code to redeem exempt personal property from liens.
+preparing and filing motions under § 722 to redeem exempt personal property from liens.

 In addition to the tasks identified in subparagraph (1) above, in each chapter 13 case, where warranted by the facts of the case, the duties required of the retained attorney also include:

-attending confirmation hearings and addressing all objections to confirmation,
+attending confirmation hearings and addressing all objections to confirmation;

-filing a valuation motion in accordance with Federal Rule of Bankruptcy Procedure 3012, where a debtor seeks to modify the amount of a secured claim pursuant to § 506(a) of the Code, and, where necessary, introducing evidence as to the value of the collateral securing the subject claim (typically at or in connection with the confirmation hearing),
+filing a valuation motion in accordance with Bankruptcy Rule 3012, where a debtor seeks to modify the amount of a secured claim pursuant to § 506(a), and, where necessary, introducing evidence as to the value of the collateral securing the subject claim (typically at or in connection with the confirmation hearing);

-where warranted, preparing and filing a motion to strip a wholly unsecured mortgage under § 506 of the Code, and
+where warranted, preparing and filing a motion to strip a wholly unsecured mortgage under § 506; and

 preparing and filing a motion for entry of the discharge order.

 Applications to Limit the Scope of Legal Services in Certain Pro Bono and Reduced Fee Cases.
-Where a debtor is represented by an attorney retained through the Vermont Volunteer Lawyers Project or Legal Services Law Line, on either a pro bono or reduced fee arrangement, the attorney may file an application to limit the scope of employment and reduce the scope of legal services to exclude certain items enumerated in subparagraphs (h)(1) – (3) above.
-A debtor’s attorney seeking this relief must file the application within 21 days of the filing of the petition, and must serve it on the debtor, case trustee, and the United States trustee.
+Where a debtor is represented by an attorney retained through Legal Services Vermont, on either a pro bono or reduced fee arrangement, the attorney may file an application to limit the scope of employment and reduce the scope of legal services to exclude certain items enumerated in subparagraphs (h)(1) – (3) above.
+A debtor’s attorney seeking this relief must file the application within 21 days of the filing of the petition, and must serve it on the debtor, case trustee, Legal Services Vermont, and the United States trustee.

 Unbundled Legal Services.